 If you are compiling PHP as a static module you will need to compile it before Apache with

 ./configure --with-mysql=/usr/local/mysql --with-apache=/path/to/apache_source --enable-safe-mode make su make install

-Extract the mod_security source
+Extract the mod_security source and copy

 apache1/mod_security.c from the mod_security source to

 src/modules/extra in your Apache source directory.

 Now you can compile Apache as normal adding the options